bytekast/thin-web-desktop/README.md

-To run, use 'mvn exec:exec'
+To run, use 'mvn package exec:exec'